hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Certificates

 Creates three different key stores for development purposes. **IMPORTANT** these key stores must not be used for production environments.

+These tasks can be used several times in a multi module project to generate a CA for the root project, and an identity for the modules that apply (bear in mind that some variables will have to be overwritten).

 The created key stores are:

 * `ca.p12`: self signed certificate authority (CA).
 This store holds the CA private key.
 This store must be private and will be used to sign other certificates.
 The key pair alias is `ca`.